In this Article

 - Limit the quantity to a couple of tablespoons since too much of papaya can also cause a belly ache in babies.

-- Make sure to stop if your baby doesn’t like papaya or has any kind of discomfort or reaction after consuming the fruit.
+- Make sure to stop if your baby doesn’t like papaya or shows signs of discomfort or reaction after consuming the fruit.

 Easy Papaya Recipes for Your Baby